 Tap or click Apply.

 Swipe in from the right edge of the screen, and then tap Settings.(If you're using a mouse, point to the lower-right corner of the screen, move the mouse pointer up, and then click Settings.)

 Tap or click Brightness or Screen (depending on the features of your PC) and make the change you want.

 Some PCs also have a dedicated button or dial to change the display brightness.
-To find out whether your PC has this, check the info that came with your PC or go to the manufacturer's website.
+To find out if your PC has it, check the info that came with your PC or go to the manufacturer's website.

 Turn off or unplug devices that you aren't using.
 Many USB devices use your PC's power just by being connected, so you might want to unplug these devices when you're not using them.
 If you use a USB mouse, you can save power by replacing it with a touchpad or tablet pen.

 Turn off PC cards and integrated wireless devices.
 These devices also use power, so turn them off if you don't need them.

 Spyrðu spurningar á